openblockchains/bitcoin-ponzi/README.md

 ## 2021

-[**Yes, Bitcoin is a Ponzi: A Re-Rebuttal**](https://www.ic.unicamp.br/~stolfi/bitcoin/2021-01-16-yes-ponzi.html) by Jorge Stolfi, Computer Sciencist, State University of Campinas, Brazil
+[**Yes, Bitcoin is a Ponzi: A Re-Rebuttal**](https://www.ic.unicamp.br/~stolfi/bitcoin/2021-01-16-yes-ponzi.html) by Jorge Stolfi, Computer Scientist, State University of Campinas, Brazil

 [**Bitcoin is not a means of payment.
 Bitcoin is not a currency.
 Bitcoin is not a unit of account.
 Bitcoin is not a scalable means of payment.
 Bitcoin is not a single numeraire.
 Now, people say Bitcoin is an asset.
 But think of it.
 What are assets?**](https://amycastor.com/2021/02/11/nouriel-roubini-tether-is-a-criminal-enterprise-sec-should-probe-elon-musks-bitcoin-tweets/) by Nouriel Roubini, Economist, Coin Desk Q&A, (transcribed by Amy Castor - thanks!)